RackunSec/dciso/README.md

 <code>cp ./debian-custom-iso-scripts ./chroot/tmp/</code>
 <code>./chroot-script.sh</code>

 In the new chrooted envionment, we need to run the "wt7-mounts.sh" script.
 This will double check the mounted fileystems we just did and set up the environment, including generating a new uuid for the system.
+We don't need to run this each time we chroot to "./chroot" once ran, the devices will stay mounted to their respective mountpoints even when we exit the chroot with CTRL+D.

 <code>./wt7-mounts.sh</code>